-Despite red flags, GOP backed candidate now charged in shootings
+Despite Red Flags, GOP Backed Candidate Now Charged in Shootings

 The group did not see Peña’s criminal record as disqualifying, Lucero said, adding: “At the time that we made the endorsement, there was the impression that he’d got his life together and he’s one of those second-chance stories that would turn out to be something good and positive for the community.

 “It was a bad decision that we made and regretfully,” he said.
 “But we can’t read the future.”
+When asked about some of the extremist rhetoric on Peña’s campaign website, Lucero said that he had not seen the statements — although they were published before the endorsement, according to the Internet Archive — and that they would have given him pause if he had.

+Some Republican officials defended the apparent lack of vetting before the party establishment put its support behind Peña, which included defending him when his opponent sought to have him disqualified from the race because of his criminal record, which could potentially have prohibited him from taking office.

+“The Republican Party did not recruit him,” said Rep. Bill Rehm, a Republican state legislator from Albuquerque, adding that he did not think the party establishment should vet candidates.
+“He, like anyone else, can sign up to run for whatever office.”